23 Suspenseful Thriller Author Websites

 Sarah Pearse

-Sarah Pearse uniquely features two different versions of her cover art, one from the UK and one from the US.
+Sarah Pearse uniquely features two versions of her cover art, one from the UK and one from the US.

 This is something that not many authors think to do when making their book display and something I think should be done more.